-Written exams are offered in two four-hour sessions twice each academic year (once during the Fall semester and once during the Spring semester).
-They are offered during a one-week period to be determined by the Graduate Director no later than the end of the second week of the respective semester.
-No exams will be offered during the Summer semesters.
-Each written exam is given one of the following grades: (a) Pass; (b) Conditional Pass; or, (c) Fail.
-If a student fails any part of the written examinations, then he/she may retake that part of the exam one additional time.
-The student must retake the written exam(s) the next time the comprehensive exam is offered.
+Each written exam is given one of the following grades: (a) High Pass; (b) Pass; or, (c) Fail.
+If a student fails any part of the written examination, then he/she may retake the deficient part(s) of the exam one additional time the next semester comprehensive exams are offered after completing a remediation course.
 If the student fails to pass the written exam(s) a second time, then he/she will be dropped from the Graduate Program in Communication Studies.